ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 Network Security
 ================

-Ostro has a firewall that out-of-the-box protects the system services using both IPv4 and IPv6.
+Ostro OS has a firewall that out-of-the-box protects the system services using both IPv4 and IPv6.
 The applications and services need to open holes into the firewall if they require to be accessible from the network, that is to offer services to the network.
-If the Ostro device is meant to be an Internet gateway or otherwise have a complex network setup, the system integrator has to change the initial firewall ruleset. *TODO*: finalize the iptables/nftables transition question
+If the device running Ostro OS is meant to be an Internet gateway or otherwise have a complex network setup, the system integrator has to change the initial firewall ruleset. *TODO*: finalize the iptables/nftables transition question